Mattlister/designandconquer/README.md

    The organiser then puts together options with the user to "design" a personal experience.

 4. This design I am also using to create other websites for 2 other companies.
-5.

 5. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site for a user to find.

 ### Original wireframe concepts

 * The wireframes below were the original design I had in mind.
 A bold header and the images were to be sat on a blank background.
-How i visualised it and how it showed were very different and it was much duller on screen.
+How I visualised it and how it showed were very different and it was much duller on screen.
 The images which hadn't been chosen at the time might have brought it into a better light but I reviewed other sites and they either had a similar design or something more dramatic.